wcgordon1/lamplighter/manuscript/publish/ch4_Edge_of_Water.md

 "June's right to warn you off that district," Morrow said, following her gaze.
 "But not because it's dangerous in any way you could explain to the insurance company.
 It's just... unsteady.
 Like walking on ground that might not hold your weight."

 Ivy nodded, understanding more than she could articulate.
-The laundromat had been unstable in an active way—forces pulling and pushing, requiring intervention.
+The laundromat had been unstable in an active way; forces pulling and pushing, requiring intervention.
 But the clocktower district sounded unstable in a passive way, like a place where the normal rules of cause and effect were wearing thin.

 "The breakwater," she said, gesturing toward the long stone wall that protected the harbor from ocean swells.
 "How long has it been here?"

 "Original construction was 1923, but it's been reinforced and extended half a dozen times since then.
 Storm damage, mostly."
 Morrow finished her coffee and screwed the cap back onto her thermos.
 "Want to walk out on it?
 Best view of the city you'll get from this side of the bay."

 They made their way along the breakwater, Ivy's notebook tucked safely in her jacket pocket as the wind picked up.
-The structure was more impressive up close—massive fitted stones that had weathered decades of storms without losing their essential solidity.
+The structure was more impressive up close: massive fitted stones that had weathered decades of storms without losing their essential solidity.
 Her footsteps echoed differently here than they had on the ferry landing, the sound absorbed and reflected by stone and water in patterns that felt ancient and reliable.

 Halfway out, Morrow stopped and pointed toward the city.
 "There's your aunt's neighborhood," she said, indicating a cluster of narrow houses with bright-painted doors.
 "And there's the library district, where you probably spent yesterday afternoon."
 Her finger moved to a different section of buildings.
 "And there's Pike Street, leading up to the tower."